What is Zorvolex and how is it used?

 RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk. [see WARNINGS AND PRECAUTIONS]
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see WARNINGS AND PRECAUTIONS].

-- ZORVOLEX is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery. [see CONTRAINDICATIONS]
+- ZORVOLEX is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-- NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events. [see WARNINGS AND PRECAUTIONS]
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [see WARNINGS AND PRECAUTIONS].

-ZORVOLEX (diclofenac) capsules contain the active ingredient diclofenac which is a benzeneacetic acid based nonsteroidal anti-inflammatory drug (NSAID).
-ZORVOLEX is available as hard gelatin capsules of 18 mg and 35 mg for oral administration.
-The chemical name of diclofenac is 2- [(2, 6-dichlorophenyl) amino] benzeneacetic acid.
+ZORVOLEX (diclofenac) capsules are a nonsteroidal anti-inflammatory drug, available as hard gelatin capsules of 18 mg and 35 mg for oral administration.
+The chemical name is 2- [(2, 6-dichlorophenyl) amino] benzeneacetic acid.
 The molecular weight is 296.15.
-Its molecular formula is C14H11Cl2NO2,and it has the following structural formula.
+Its molecular formula is C14H11Cl2NO2,and it has the following chemical structure.